Showing all 4 results

 Tomato, Tomatito de Jalapa (Organic)$3.25–$6.00

-Extremely productive of small, tart, red currant type cherry tomatoes.
+Probably S. pimpinellifolium.
+Packs a huge amount of tomato flavor in a small package.
+Tomatito de Jalapa is extremely productive of small, tart, red currant type cherry tomatoes.
 Originally found growing wild in the mountains of Jalapa, Mexico.
 Reported to be late blight resistant.
-Nice compliment to Orange Currant & Golden Currant.
-Our original source of this seed is the current (& maybe currant!)
-Queen of Tomatoes, Tatiana Kouchnareva of Tatiana’s TOMATObase.
+Nice compliment to Orange Currant and Golden Currant.
+Our original source of this seed is the current Queen of Tomatoes, Tatiana Kouchnareva of Tatiana’s TOMATObase.